wernerglinka/glinka.dev.2024/src/content/blog/nunjucks-in-the-browser.md

               ## Pre-Compile Nunjucks Templates for Browser Use

               When working with [Nunjucks in the browser](https://mozilla.github.io/nunjucks/getting-started.html), it's crucial to pre-compile all templates and then use `nunjucks-slim.js` to render them.
+The slim version of Nunjucks doesn't come with the full compiler so it's smaller - 8K min/gzipped vs. 20K min/gzipped of `nunjucks.js`.
 I created a small Metalsmith plugin to pre-compile all section templates to accomplish this.
 Below is a snippet of the plugin:

               ```javascript
               function precompileNunjucksTemplates(options) {